dubeypranav4/personal-blog/_posts/2025-09-15-my-experience-with-water-only-fasting.md

 #### Monday, 15 September 2025 (Day 4)
 - Felt overly enegetic
 - Even came to office for a full work day
+- went to workout for 45 mins. felt low after the workout.
+- intense craving for food and lightheadednes, which went away after electrolytes.
+- thought about breaking the fast seeing my roomate eat
+- thinking about lots if food which i want to eat.